 To compare settings, perform the following tasks:

 Click the Data Types tab.

-Set the Output data type parameter
+Set the Output data type parameter to

-Set the Output word length parameter
+Set the Output word length parameter to

-Set the Set Output fraction length to parameter
+Set the Set Output fraction length to

 Click Main tab, and then click View Constellation.